K-DRAMA REVIEW: “Hospital Playlist” Hums The Meaning Of Friendship Forged By Time and Love

 Gyeo Wool’s unrequited love

-Shin Hyun Bin as Jang Gyeo Wool did a superb job for her role.
-She encouraged all those with one-sided love affair to not give up when their intentions are pure and genuine.
+Shin Hyun Bin as Jang Gyeo Wool did a superb job in her role.
+She encouraged all those with one-sided love affairs to not give up when their intentions are pure and genuine.

 Her heartfelt confession to Jung Hwan to stay by her side instead of committing his life to God probably propelled support banners from fans watching the finale episode.
 Because who wouldn’t support her to claim the love she deserved?